apache/incubator-baremaps/README.md

 mvn clean install
 ```

-Populate the database with the liechtenstein data:
+Populate the datasource with the liechtenstein data:

 ```
 mvn -pl gazetteer-osm exec:java \